Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 >
 >
 > ## Python Implementation
 > This approach is based on a decision tree classification algorithm which was created to assist with identifying fallow agricultural lands based on Normalized Difference Vegetation Index (NDVI) thresholds.
+This tutorial will walk to through running F.A.M. for the state of Washington.
+When running for yourself, you will need to provide your own inputs.
+For this example, the inputs are already provided.
 >
 > If at any point you experience trouble with one of the functions you can use a help command within the script for additional insight.
 ```python